-• Net Service Names and the tnsnames.ora File
+Net Service Names and the tnsnames.ora File

-The installation process creates a then are some file on each node.
+The installation process creates a tnsnames.ora file on each node.
 This file acts as a repository of net service names.
 Each net service name is associated with a connect identifier.
 A connect identifier is an identifier that maps a user-defined name to a connect descriptor.